Developmental Surveillance & Screening:

 PEDS-DM – Parents Evaluation of Developmental Status – Developmental Milestones

-- Ages birth to 7y 11 months; 6 to 8 items per age/encounter; Each item taps a different developmental domain (fine motor, gross motor, expressive language, receptive language, self-help, social-emotional, and for older children – reading and math)
+- Ages birth to 7 years 11 months; 6 to 8 items per age/encounter; Each item taps a different developmental domain (fine motor, gross motor, expressive language, receptive language, self-help, social-emotional, and for older children – reading and math)

 - Available in English and Spanish.
 Licensed translations available in Arabic, Chinese, French Canadian, Japanese, Korean, Punjabi, Swahili, Taiwanese, Tamil and Thai.